 Cilacap Mission, Java, Indonesia

-In 1972 the Australian Oblates (“OMI”) established a mission in Cilacap, Central Java, Indonesia.
+In 1972 the Australian Oblates (“OMIs”) established a mission in Cilacap, Central Java, Indonesia.
 Cilacap was and still is a poor town with little infrastructure and great poverty.
 Cilacap has a current population of 200,000 with a further 1.6 million people living in the greater surrounding area.
-Java is one of the most populated islands in the world and continues to this day to experience great poverty (see appendix one for Indonesia profile and map of Java / Cilicap).
+Java is one of the most populated islands in the world and continues to this day to experience great poverty.

-While the initial focus of the OMI was to convert locals to Christianity it soon became clear post Vatican Council (1962-1965) that the church focus on building the kingdom of god rather than just a church, there missionaries were to be missionaries to all people of all faith.
-Initial projects initiated by the OMI centred on education and 26 new schools were built in the town with financial assistance from the OMI.
-The schools were/are multi denominational and welcomed children of all faith.
+While the initial focus of the OMIs was to convert locals to Christianity it soon became clear post Second Vatican Council (1962-1965) that the Church's focus on building the Kingdom of God meant that the missionaries were to be missionaries to all people of all faiths.
+Initial projects initiated by the OMIs centred on education and 26 new schools were built in the town with financial assistance from the OMIs.
+The schools were/are interdenominational and welcome children of all faiths.

-The catholic congregation grew all the time in Cilacap as people witnessed the work of the OMI, conversions to Christianity were carried out by people “witnessing” the work of the church rather than the church preaching to non christains.
+The Catholic congregation grew all the time in Cilacap as people witnessed the work of the OMIs.
+Conversions to Christianity were carried out by people “witnessing” the work of the church rather than the church preaching to non-Christians.
 Today, there is one large church in Cilacap and a small church on the outskirts of the town which was built to cater for the growing congregation.

 Fr Charlie Burrows (known locally as Romo Carolus) arrived in Cilacap in 1973.
-He helped with the building of the schools and a catholic hospital in the town.
-During this time, it became clear to Fr Charlie that in order to deliver on projects in a timely manner and within tight financial constraints (corruption was an issue at this time), the church would need to have its own fleet on trucks.
+He helped with the building of the schools and a Catholic hospital in the town.
+During this time, it became clear to Fr Charlie that in order to deliver on projects in a timely manner and within tight financial constraints (corruption was an issue at this time), the church would need to have its own fleet of trucks.
 Fr Charlie purchased trucks to help build roads to the surrounding villages which were only accessible by boat or dirt track (which was almost impassable in the wet season).
-Over time, he built up a fleet of 45 trucks and most of them are still in operation today (see picture attached in appendix two).
+Over time, he built up a fleet of 45 trucks and most of them are still in operation today.

 Fr Charlie soon realised that to get anything done, it would have to be done independently of local companies so as to avoid corruption and so Fr Charlie’s entrepreneurial spirit shone through leading to the foundation as it is today.

-The OMI and Foundation have been successful in Cilacap through hard work, financial assistance from the OMI and other overseas donators and in more recent times through the inter faith dialogue with the local Muslim community.
+The OMIs and the Foundation have been successful in Cilacap through hard work, financial assistance from MAMI and other overseas donors and in more recent times through the interfaith dialogue with the local Muslim community.
 The relationship between both faiths is excellent and continues to grow.